emadshanab/subs_all/README.md

 I have collected this wordlist from github repos.
+881112 words.

 Download the 137 MB txt file from here:-